 Please be aware that our office is currently not open to visitors.
-Following the latest Government advice, we are not arranging face-to-face appointments for the foreseeable future.
+Following Government advice, we are not arranging face-to-face appointments for the foreseeable future.
 We are receiving emails, however our responses to correspondence may be delayed for which we apologise.
 We assure you that we are doing our utmost to provide as near a normal service as we can.

 We are now also operating a limited telephone service.
 You can call us on 0800 377 7330 at the following times:

 Thursday: 10am -12pm

 A member of our Assessment & Guidance team will be available to answer general enquiries or for advice on how to make a complaint.
 At this time we are unable to transfer calls to specific members of SPSO staff.
 If you would like to speak to an individual staff member please contact them using their direct line telephone number, please leave a voicemail message for them to return your call.
 Alternatively you can email the member of staff to arrange a telephone conversation.

 Our Scottish Welfare Fund independent review service is available by telephone as normal.